 Import things to keep in mind

-- Without a "short-code" (which is expensive and time-consuming to acquire) you are limited to sending about 200 SMS messages per day.
+- Without a "short-code" you are limited to sending about 200 SMS messages per day.

 - By default any web address you put in your message will get converted to a web address that can be tracked by PowerBase.
 That means it might change your bit.ly or otherwise tiny URL into something much longer.
 If you don't want this - please contacts support and we will disable it for you.